NomicFoundation/hardhat/docs/tutorial/04_writing-and-compiling-contracts.md

     // An address type variable is used to store ethereum accounts. address public owner;

+    // Should we allow a user to ask for an initial stake?
+    // We only do this once.
+    bool initialStakeAvailable = true;

     // A mapping is a key/value map.
 Here we store each account balance. mapping(address => uint256) balances;